 - Evaluating the overall initiative

 For the first component, AHRQ awarded a cooperative agreement to Research Triangle Institute (Principal Investigator Barry Blumenfeld).
-Over the course of this grant, which ended in 2020, the project team built a community called the Patient-Centered CDS (PCCDS) Learning Network and is bringing together multiple public and private stakeholders to advance the concept of patient-centered CDS.
+Over the course of this grant, which ended in 2020, the project team built a community called the Patient-Centered CDS (PCCDS) Learning Network, which brought together multiple public and private stakeholders to advance the concept of patient-centered CDS.
 Engaging stakeholders, including patients, continues to be an important aspect of other ongoing components of AHRQ’s CDS initiative.

-For the second component, AHRQ awarded a contract to the MITRE Corporation (Project Director Rob McCready).
+For the second component, AHRQ awarded a contract to the MITRE Corporation (Project Director Lacy Fabian).
 This project team built CDS Connect, an online platform for sharing interoperable CDS that includes a repository of publicly-available CDS artifacts, open source tools such as a CDS Authoring Tool, and a public work group.

-For the third component, AHRQ has released funding opportunities to better understand how CDS can be used to advance evidence into practice.
-Information about AHRQ funding opportunities can be found at https://www.ahrq.gov/funding/fund-opps/index.html.
+For the third component, AHRQ has released grant funding opportunities to better understand how CDS can be used to advance evidence into practice.
+Information about current AHRQ funding opportunities can be found at https://www.ahrq.gov/funding/fund-opps/index.html.
 In addition, AHRQ awarded two demonstration contracts focused on CDS for chronic pain management, one to MedStar Health Research Institute (Project Directors Kristen Miller and Zach Hettinger) and one to RTI International (Project Director Barry Blumenfeld).
 These projects are developing CDS for both clinicians and patients.

 For more information about AHRQ's CDS initiative, please visit https://cds.ahrq.gov.

-The Learning Network is a learning collaborative that informs and connects a wide variety of stakeholders to address the challenges and opportunities of patient-centered CDS.
+The Learning Network was a learning collaborative that informed and connected a wide variety of stakeholders to address the challenges and opportunities of patient-centered CDS.
 The project team developed the Analytical Framework for Action (AFA), which represents a life cycle of patient-centered CDS, including prioritizing, authoring, implementing, and measuring CDS interventions.
-In addition, through the Resource Center, an annual conference and webinars, the Learning Network highlights innovative that promote patient-specific decisions, turning evidence into action.
+Through its resource center, annual conferences, and multiple work groups, the Learning Network prioritized patient engagement and promoted patient-centered CDS in innovative ways.

 In 2008, AHRQ awarded two 5-year demonstration contracts focused on the development, adoption, implementation, and evaluation of clinical decision support (CDS).
 The contracts were awarded to the Brigham and Women's Hospital in Boston, MA (Project Director: Blackford Middleton, M.D.; Clinical Decision Support Consortium) and Yale University in New Haven, CT (Project Director: Richard Shiffman, M.D.; Guidelines Into Decision Support).